pnp/PnP-Transformation/Feature activation blocker/Readme.md

 Rollback steps:
 <ol type="1">
-<li>Update the variables $urls with the web application urls in “DeleteFeaturesList.ps1”.
-Execute “DeleteFeaturesList.ps1”.
-This script deletes **“Disable Features List”** list from all web sites where it was created as part of deployment.</li>
-<li> Update the variables $urls with the web application urls in “DisableWebApplicationFeature.Ps1”.
+<li>Update the variables $urls with the web application urls in “DisableWebApplicationFeature.Ps1”.
 Execute “DisableWebApplicationFeature.Ps1”.
-This script deactivates the feature “JDP.Transformation.DisableFeatureActivation_Control” for the provided urls in the variables $urls.</li>
+This script deactivates the feature “JDP.Transformation.DisableFeatureActivation_Control” for the provided urls in the variables $urls.
+This feature deactivation deletes the lists “Disable Features List” and "Disable Feature Message".</li>
-<li> Rollback the ”JDP.Transformation.DisableFeatureActivation.wsp” solution using MSOCAF tool.</li>
+<li>Rollback the “JDP.Transformation.DisableFeatureActivation.wsp” solution using MSOCAF tool. </li>
 </ol>